What We Do

 Job Training & Employment

-Amos House is opportunity, a second chance, hope and opportunity.
-Through our Culinary, Carpentry/Maintenance, and Customer Service/Call Center training programs, and Financial Opportunity Center, we help men and women gain the skills they need to succeed in today’s workplace
+Amos House is opportunity, a second chance, hope, and opportunity.
+Through our Culinary, Building Trades, Commercial Driver's License, and Customer Service training programs, and Financial Opportunity Center, we help men and women gain the skills they need to succeed in today’s workplace

 Our curriculum is nationally recognized by the National Center for Construction Education and Research (NCCER).
-In addition to learning the basics of carpentry, the students receive OSHA-10 and OSHA-40 certification, lead renovator/remodeler training, mold and pest removal training and deconstruction experience.
-The program is 16 weeks and accepts men and women who are homeless or struggling with unemployment.
+In addition to learning the basics of carpentry, the students receive OSHA-10 and OSHA-40 certifications, lead renovator/remodeler training, mold and pest removal training, and deconstruction experience.
+The program accepts individuals who are unhoused or struggling with unemployment.
 Amos House provides support throughout the program to ensure that the students have what they need to graduate.

 Program Details